 However, there are several Global Washington members building the elements and infrastructure needed for future job growth, prosperity, and innovation.
-From large corporations like Microsoft to smaller NGOs such as Spreeha, each is building financial inclusion for future July 13 Effective Partnership In Global Health
+From large corporations like Microsoft to smaller NGOs such as Spreeha, each is building financial inclusion for future communities.
+Learn more in our Issue Brief.
+We had dual Organization Profiles this month: Sattva and Opportunity International.